All data is current as of 2013, unless otherwise noted.

 The NHPD provides continuous (i.e., “vertical”) representation from initial appearance through disposition of a case.

 Although the New Hampshire Judicial Council has always funded conflict counsel, until 2011 they essentially funded a judicially administered assigned counsel system.
 In that year, the Chief Justice, citing the ABA Ten Principles, removed the judiciary from the oversight and administration of conflict counsel.
-The Judicial Council agreed but before determining a new process, recognized that the judiciary should be removed from much of the appointment process too.
+The Judicial Council agreed, but before determining a new process the council recognized that the judiciary should be removed from much of the appointment process too.
 The NHPD came up with a plan to be appointed in all cases and to be given the authority to make the direct appointment to conflict counsel when conflicts are identified to ensure that there is not a delay in getting counsel appointed quickly.
 The NHPD now qualifies and appoints all conflict counsel; some are paid hourly and others are under contract, depending on region served.
 The executive director and staff of the Judicial Council supervise the conflict attorneys to ensure quality representation.

 Source of data: original research conducted by Sixth Amendment Center staff.